SaberCris24/WTHIT/README.md

 Unlike a traditional Task Manager, WTHIT is focused on **learning**.
 It's designed for students, tech enthusiasts, and anyone who’s ever asked:

-> “What the heck is that process doing on my system?”
+> “What the hell is this process doing on my system?”

 ---